Before Sunrise: Plot

 Later, while playing pinball at a local club, Céline tells Jesse that her last boyfriend broke up with her six months ago, claiming that she "loved him too much.”
 When questioned, Jesse reveals he had initially come to Europe to spend time with his girlfriend who was studying in Madrid, but they broke up soon after he was there.
 He found a cheap flight home, via Vienna, but it did not leave for two weeks so he bought a Eurail pass and traveled around Europe.
 In a Viennese café, Jesse and Céline stage fake phone conversations with each other, playing each other's friends they pretend to call.
 Céline reveals that she was ready to get off the train with Jesse before he convinced her.
 Jesse reveals that after he broke up with his girlfriend, he bought a flight that really was not much cheaper, and all he really wanted was an escape from his life.

 They admit their attraction to each other and how the night has made them feel, though they understand that they probably will not see each other again.
 They decide to make the best of what time they have left.
-They then get a bottle of wine and share it together in a park and begin discussing whether or not they should make love.
+They then get a bottle of wine and share it together in a park and begin discussing whether or not they should have sex.
 Céline says that she doesn't just want to be a one-night stand for Jesse; Jesse then explains that, if given the choice, he would marry her instead of never seeing her again.
-They begin kissing passionately and embracing each other, then it is heavily implied Jesse and Céline make love in the park.
+They begin kissing passionately and embracing each other, then it is heavily implied Jesse and Céline have sex in the park.
 The film ends the next day at the train station, where, just as Céline's train is about to leave, the couple decide not to exchange any contact information but instead meet at the same place in six months.